 IDX wrappers or wrapper functions are supported by the WIX platform and can be limited by the respective WIX theme.

 Now, let’s get to the steps:

 1) Add a widget area to your page (can be found within the WIX site editor)

 1.1) Now, on the left side, click the +Add button

 1.2) Select embed.

-1.3) Use HTML iframe to add this block on your page.
+1.3) Use an HTML iframe to add this block to your page.

 2) The next thing is to click on the Enter Code button.

 3) From your IDX application, you copy the code and paste it inside the WIX code block that you just created